RocketPuppy/Retrograde/RULES.md

 referred to as the **current transfer cost**.

 Each asset defines a set of orbitals that spacecraft can occupy.
-Each orbital has an entry cost that specifies the amount of delta-vee required to enter it, either entering from above or below.
-To enter an orbital a spacecraft pays the orbital entry cost for the direction it is moving and moves to that orbital.
+Each orbital has a cost that specifies the amount of delta-vee required to enter it.
+To enter an orbital a spacecraft pays the orbital entry cost and moves to that orbital.

 - Population: the asset adds this amount of population to your population total, allowing you to build more spacecraft